lcov29/knowledgeBase/SoftwareDevelopment/WebDevelopment/Testing/Jest/jest_matchers.md

 #### **toMatchObject()**
 <br>

-* check whether object matches subset of properties of other object
+- checks whether object matches subset of properties of other object

 <br>